odejinmi/sprint_check/README.md

 ```

 ## Making Verification
-There are two ways of making Varificatio with the plugin.
+There are two ways of making Varification with the plugin.
 1.  **BVN**: This is the easy way; as the plugin handles all the
     processes involved in making a BVN verification.
 2.  **NIN**: This is the easy way; as the plugin handles all the